20k/rtlsdr_net_daemon/readme.md

 }
 ```

 The root device port may be freely modified.
-If you want to change the query port, you'll also need to add a configuration file in the same folder as your application's to configure the custom DLL
+If you want to change the query port, you'll also need to add a configuration file in the same folder as your application's to configure the custom DLL.

 This is called `librtlsdr_udp_config.json` which looks as follows: